hercychang/prep-step-1/part7-control_flow/truthy_falsey.md

 ```

 When in doubt of the truthiness or falseyness of a value, use `!!`. `!` returns
-`true` or `false` for a given object--the opposite of that object's truthiness
+`true` or `false` for a given operand--the opposite of that operand's truthiness
 or falseyness. `!!` therefore returns the boolean that correctly corresponds to
 the object's truthiness or falseyness (it returns the opposite of the opposite).